bigbosstony/N00769714.github.io/README.md

 ### **Background**

-The problem solved by project is to prevent car stolen.
-With this portable tracking device that you can easily install in your car, if your car was stolen, you can track your car using this tracker, and it will have a real time tracking system which you can access on your mobile app.
-This will help the police to catch the thief faster.
+By using this project, you can automatically turn on your lamp when you get home.

-I have searched for prior art via Humber’s IEEE subscription selecting “My Subscribed Content”[1] and have found and read [2] which provides insight into similar efforts.
+I have searched for prior art via Humber’s IEEE subscription selecting “My Subscribed Content” and have found and read which provides insight into similar efforts.